Scottie Scheffler Profile

 |Birthplace||Ridgewood, New Jersey|

-Scottie Scheffler's emphatic rise onto the PGA TOUR has seen the American emerge as one of golf's brightest future stars.
+Scottie Scheffler's emphatic rise onto the PGA TOUR has seen the American emerge as one of golf's brightest future stars and the 2022 Masters champion.

 Scottie Scheffler is an American golfer who plays on the PGA TOUR.